 Native advertising is a type of paid media where the advert hides its commercial nature and tries to blend in with whatever publication it happens to be placed in, so readers can’t tell the difference between the editorial content and the adverts.
 The aim of this is to make brands seem reliable, familiar and authentic.
 And this is only set to increase: by 2018 spending on native advertising in the US is predicted to reach $21 billion.

-However, no matter how branded content is disguised and dressed up, it’s not the way forward.
-The idea of branded content appears to be about confusing people and blurring the lines between journalistic content and advertising.
+However, no matter how native advertising is disguised and dressed up, it’s not the way forward.
+The idea of this technique appears to be about confusing people and blurring the lines between journalistic material and advertising.

 People want authenticity.
-But branding is a way for people to communicate, it’s a dialogue between consumers and companies – and because of this branding will never disappear.
-Hopefully the focus will change though, away from branded products and to high quality experiences.
+But branding is a way for people to communicate, it’s a dialogue between consumers and companies – and because of this it will never disappear.
+Hopefully the focus will change though, away from products to high quality experiences.

 This is happening when 50% of the population is now connected to the internet.
 We live in a world where everyone is linked.
 While branding is typically based on the idea of a company distinguishing itself from everyone else to show how different it is, it’s time for brands to work together.
 The brands that work together are the ones that can offer genuine solutions and help link us together.